 Up and down motion of the pumping shaft is obtained from a crank fastened to the end of the Crank Handle.
-The crank is formed by securing an Angle Bracket to the boss of a 1" Pulley, two Washers being used between the Bracket and the boss.
-A 21⁄2" Strip is pivoted to the crank and to the pumping beam, the other end of which is pivotally attached to a Double Bracket on the pump rod.
+The crank is formed by securing an Angle Bracket to the boss of a 1" Pulley, two Washers being use/between the Bracket and the boss.
+A $2\frac{\pi}{2}$ Strip is pivoted to the Crank and the pumping beam, the other end of which is pivotally attached to a Double Bracket on the pump rod.
 The Bolts 1 are lock-nutted.

-The 1" Pulley on the Crank Handle is

-connected by a belt of Cord to the shaft carrying the sails.
+The 1" Pulley on the Crank Handle is connected by a belt of Cord to the shaft carrying the sails.
 The Magic Motor is bolted by its flanges to the baseplate, and the drive is taken from the pulley of the Motor to a 1⁄2" Pulley fixed on the shaft of the Crank Handle.